device-management-toolkit/docs/docs/Tutorials/ocrTutorial.md

-Intel® One-Click Recovery (OCR) allows IT administrators to remotely trigger a secure and reliable boot to a recovery application, ensuring recovery from system failures, bare-metal scenarios, or connectivity issues using Intel AMT's out-of-band (OOB) connection.
+Intel® One-Click Recovery (OCR) enables IT administrators to remotely and securely boot a device into a recovery environment using Intel AMT's out-of-band (OOB) connection.
+This ensures reliable recovery from system failures, bare-metal states, or connectivity issues.

-The Management Presence Server (MPS) in Cloud deployment now supports issuing a reset to HTTPS Boot power action, allowing IT administrators to initiate recovery via secure network boot from a specified URL.
+In cloud deployments, the Management Presence Server (MPS) now supports a secure power action to initiate HTTPS Boot, allowing recovery from a specified network URL.

-## Supported Recovery Options
+## Supported Recovery Options in OCR

-OCR supports three recovery modes:

-- **UEFI HTTPS Network Boot**: Perform a network-based recovery using encrypted HTTPS.
+- **UEFI HTTPS Network Boot**: Securely boot a recovery image over HTTPS.

-- **Microsoft Windows Recovery Environment (WinRE)**: Boot into Windows Recovery for troubleshooting and repair.
+- **Windows Recovery Environment (WinRE)**: Access Windows tools for repair and troubleshooting.

 - **Local Pre-Boot Application (PBA)**: Launch a locally installed recovery or diagnostic tool.

 !!! info "Future Enhancements"

-    - MPS currently only supports HTTPS Network Boot feature.
+    - Currently, MPS supports only the HTTPS Network Boot feature.
-    - HTTPS Boot feature only works when the device is connected via a wired network.
+    - The HTTPS Boot feature works only when the device is connected via a wired network.

     We plan to include **Wireless support** and add additional **One Click Recovery features** in future updates.